 - While individual artists may be included in more than one proposal, NCECA seeks to have a diverse representation of artists included in the exhibitions program.

 The NCECA exhibitions review committee will make an initial selection of proposals from this pool.
 Successful proposals from this stage of the application process will be matched with host organizations.
-Notification of initial proposal results will be sent to all applicants by the end of March 2016.
+Notification of initial proposal results will be sent to all applicants in early March 2017.